matrix-hacks/matrix-puppet-facebook/README.md

 # matrix-appservice-facebook

-This is a Matrix bridge for Facebook
+This is a [puppetted Matrix bridge](https://github.com/AndrewJDR/matrix-puppet-bridge) for Facebook.

 ## installation